nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. Recruiter requests to list listings.
-2. ListingHub shows a list of listings.
+2. ListingBook shows a list of listings.
 3. The recruiter requests to delete a specific listing from the list.
-4. ListingHub deletes the listing.
+4. ListingBook deletes the listing.

     Use case ends.

 **Extensions**

 - 2a.
 The list is empty.

     Use case ends.

 - 3a.
 The given index is invalid.